antistatique/drupal-entity-to-text/README.md

 ### Generate OCR via CLI

-The module expose a Drush command to generate OCR for all Drupal files.
+The module provides a Drush command for generating OCR (Optical Character Recognition) for all files within Drupal.

-This command is intended to be used sporadically, as it can be resource intensive.
+_It's important to note that this command should be used judiciously due to its potential resource intensity._

-The purpose is to generate OCR for all files that have not been OCR'ed yet.
+Its primary objective is to generate OCR for files that have not undergone OCR processing yet.
+It's designed to work seamlessly with the Advanced feature set, leveraging cached OCR files efficiently.
-This may be usefully after an initial install, a new OCR language has been added or right after files migration.
+This command proves especially useful after a fresh installation, the addition of a new OCR language, or during file migrations.

 ```bash
 # Warmup all files that does not already have an associated .ocr file.